omniscale/imposm3/docs/tutorial.rst

 To update an existing database with three change files::

-  imposm3 diff -config config.json changes-1.osc.gz changes-2.osc.gz changes-3.osc.gz
+  imposm diff -config config.json changes-1.osc.gz changes-2.osc.gz changes-3.osc.gz

-Imposm 3 stores the sequence number of the last imported changeset in `${cachedir}/last.state.txt`, if it finds a matching state file (`123.state.txt` for `123.osc.gz`).
+Imposm stores the sequence number of the last imported changeset in `${cachedir}/last.state.txt`, if it finds a matching state file (`123.state.txt` for `123.osc.gz`).
 Imposm refuses to import the same diff files a second time if these state files are present.

 Remember that you have to make the initial import with the ``-diff`` option.
 See above.